Why is my Aurora cluster endpoint stuck in the Creating status after the AWS Backup restore job completes?

 1

-I want to use AWS Backup to restore an Amazon Aurora cluster endpoint, but the cluster is stuck in the Creating status.
+When I use AWS Backup to restore an Amazon Aurora cluster endpoint, the cluster gets stuck in the Creating status.

 Resolution

-When you use AWS Backup to restore an Aurora cluster, the restore job is marked as Completed.
-However, until you manually attach the Amazon Relational Database Service (Amazon RDS) instances to the restored cluster, the Amazon RDS console shows the Creating status.
-The backup restoration restores only the cluster and not the instances because the data is stored in the cluster.
+After you use AWS Backup to restore an Aurora cluster, the restore job shows the Completed status.
+However, the Amazon Relational Database Service (Amazon RDS) console shows the Creating status until you manually attach the Amazon RDS instances to the restored cluster.
+Because you store the data in the cluster, the backup restoration restores only the cluster, not the instances.

-To resolve this issue, manually attach the new instances to the Aurora cluster with the following command:
+To manually attach the new instances to the Aurora cluster, run the following create-db-instance AWS CLI command:

-The preceding command creates an instance and attaches it to the restored cluster.
-After the instance is created, the endpoints in the cluster are in the Available status.
+After you create the instance, the endpoints in the cluster are in the Available status.

 AWS OFFICIAL